-We are eight months into 2018 and people have already started predicting what will be the scenario in 2019 like for Human Resources.
+We are eleven months into 2018 and people have already started predicting what will be the scenario in 2019 like for Human Resources.
 Companies are gearing up for reviews to track progress, it’s best to be updated.
 With a host of innovations & technological changes knocking on metaphorical industry doors, recruiters can hope to welcome 2019 with an upturn of new HR Trends that are soon to hit the industry.
 Let’s dive into the details.

 1) The Rise of AI